Great Tibet Tour Logo GREAT TIBET TOUR ®

 sky burial

 6. The Dalai Lama and Panchen Lama are the two major religious leaders.
 In Tibetan Buddhism, the choice of leaders is based on the reincarnation system.
-According to Tibetan Buddhism, the real eminent monks with great achievements are reincarnations of previous living buddhas.
+According to Tibetan Buddhism, the real eminent monks with great achievements are reincarnations of previous living Buddhas.
 And it's also the reason why they can understand and master dharma in a short time.
 So they have a very high status in the sect.

 living buddha